dice-group/raki-ilp-benchmark/README.md

 It will automatically build the Docker images for the private RAKI benchmark.

+# The Benchmark

+The benchmark is called `RAKI ILP Benchmark - Priv`.

 # Troubleshooting

 If something doesn't work please let me know.